 Standard abdominoplasty technique

-The standard abdominoplasty (Tummy tuck) surgical technique is taught in most plastic surgery residency programs.
+The standard abdominoplasty surgical technique (or standard tummy tuck) is taught in most plastic surgery residency programs.
 Therefore, this is the procedure that most plastic surgeons perform.
 This technique gets the job accomplished, but the large area of dissection does disrupt the blood supply, which can lead to fluid build up and seromas.

-The Lockwood technique separates much less tissue and is less disruptive to blood supply.
+The Lockwood abdominoplasty surgical technique (or Lockwood tummy tuck) separates much less tissue and is less disruptive to blood supply.
 From the belly button to the breast bone it only separates a narrow tunnel.
 This leaves most of the abdominal skin tethered to the muscle and its blood supply.
-Thus, you have more blood supply in the general area which is a good thing.
+Thus, you have more blood supply in the general area, which is a good thing.
 The area with blood flow disruption is much smaller in the Lockwood technique compared to the Standard technique.

-The fact that the skin stays tethered means that there is less chance for fluid accumulations.
+The fact that the skin stays tethered means there is less chance for fluid accumulations.
 The fact that the skin has better blood supply has a lot of positive implications.
 For example, I can liposuction a lot more before worrying about interfering with blood supply.
-Secondly, the wound itself heals better because of the better blood flow.
-Similarly if there are other existing scars in the abdomen, such as an old gallbladder scar, this technique is less likely to interrupt the blood supply.
-Finally, the increased blood flow allows for more compression so that I can tighten the area better (without fear of interfering with blood flow).
-Thus, I get a much better aesthetic result in my Tummy tucks with the Lockwood technique.
+And the wound itself heals better because of the better blood flow.
+Similarly, if there are other existing scars in the abdomen, such as an old gallbladder scar, this technique is less likely to interrupt the blood supply.
+And finally, the increased blood flow allows for more compression so that I can tighten the area better (without fear of interfering with blood flow).
+Thus, I get a much better aesthetic result in my Tummy tucks by using the Lockwood surgical technique.

 Pascal, or drainless Tummy tuck technique